SAP-samples/teched2023-XP162/Exercises/1_Discover/1_Story.md

 + Setup of SAP BTP account and subaccount - to give you access the to the SAP BTP Cockpit administration interface

-+ Setup of SAP Build Work Zone, standard edition (SAP Launchpad) - to give you access to create and configure the central point of entry for your users
++ Setup of SAP Build Work Zone, standard edition which includes SAP Launchpad - to give you access, to create and configure the central point of entry for your users

 + Setup of SAP Business Application Studio - to give you access to the development environment